shopsys/shopsys/upgrade/UPGRADE-v9.0.0-dev.md

     -           ->setExpectedStatusCode(404);
     +           ->setExpectedStatusCode(302);
     ```

+- update your project to be fully functional with administrator roles stored in database ([#1504](https://github.com/shopsys/shopsys/pull/1504))
+    - see [project-base diff](https://github.com/shopsys/project-base/commit/bf4e52ce7f3bc5b9650ab0a66269743af98dafe3) to update your project

 - update your project to use refactored FileUpload functionality with added support for multiple files ([#1531](https://github.com/shopsys/shopsys/pull/1531/))
     - there were changes in framework classes, styles and scripts so update your project appropriately:
         - `UploadedFileEntityConfigNotFoundException::getEntityClassOrName()` has been removed